eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 The Wallet Unit SHALL ensure that pseudonyms contain sufficient entropy to make the chance of colliding pseudonyms (meaning two Users having the same pseudonym value for the same Relying Party) negligible.

-> Rationale: If pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to an existing record.
+> Rationale: If pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to another account and thereby the Relying Party could reveal sensitive information to a wrong User.

+#### 6.1.4 HRLs related to Revocation

 ### 6.2 Additions and Changes to be added to the ARF Main Document